Asymptotics for the wave equation on differential forms on Kerr-de Sitter space: Introduction

 \section{Introduction}

 Maxwell's equations describe the dynamics of the electromagnetic field on a $4$-dimensional spacetime $(M,g)$.
+Writing them in the form $(d+\delta_g)F=0$, where $\delta_g$ is the codifferential, for the electromagnetic field $F$ (a $2$-form) suggests studying the operator $d+\delta_g$, whose square

+is the Hodge d'Alembertian, i.e.\ the wave operator on differential forms.
+It is then very natural to study solutions of $(d+\delta_g)u=0$ or $\Box_g u=0$ without restrictions on the form degree or the dimension of the spacetime.
+Here, we study quasinormal modes (or resonances) of $\Box_g$ (or $d+\delta_g$) when $M=\R_t\times X$, $X=\ol X^\circ$ with $\ol X$ compact, is equipped with a stationary Lorentzian metric $g$ which has a suitable warped product structure near $\pa\ol X$: resonances are complex numbers $\sigma\in\C$ for which there exists a smooth $t$-independent differential form $u(x)$ on $M$ satisfying outgoing boundary conditions at $\pa\ol X$, such that $\Box_g(e^{-i t\sigma}u)=0$ (or $(d+\delta_g)(e^{-i t\sigma}u)=0$): roughly, we show that all such resonances satisfy $\Im\sigma<0$, with the exception of a possible resonance at $\sigma=0$, corresponding to stationary solutions of the wave or Hodge--de Rham equation, for which we give a (rather subtle) description in terms of the cohomology of $M$, thus significantly refining the geometric understanding of asymptotics for waves on single black hole spacetimes studied in the literature to date (see~Section~\ref{SubsecPrevious} for references).

-Writing them in the form $(d+\delta_g)F=0$, where $\delta_g$ is the codifferential, for the electromagnetic field $F$ (a $2$-form) suggests studying the operator $d+\delta_g$, whose square $\Box_g=(d+\delta_g)^2$ is the Hodge d'Alembertian, i.e.\ the wave operator on differential forms.
-It is then very natural to study solutions of $(d+\delta_g)u=0$ or $\Box_g u=0$ without restrictions on the form degree.
-Important examples of spacetimes that fit into the class of spacetimes studied in the present paper are Schwarzschild-de Sitter spacetimes with spacetime dimension $\geq 4$, and by very simple perturbation arguments, we can readily analyze waves on perturbations of these, in particular on Kerr-de Sitter spaces.
-Concretely, a special case of our general results is:
+Important examples of spacetimes that fit into the class of spacetimes studied in the present paper are Schwarzschild--de Sitter spacetimes with spacetime dimension $\geq 4$; it is important to note that our results are much more general, allowing for an arbitrary topology of $\ol X$ (thus allowing e.g.\ for multiple black holes).
+For Schwarzschild--de Sitter spaces, or indeed perturbations of these, in particular on Kerr--de Sitter spaces with small angular momenta, we can use our results on the location and structure of resonances and prove a partial resonance expansion of waves into their stationary part plus an exponentially decaying remainder:

-\begin{thmi} Let $(M,g_a)$ denote a non-degenerate Kerr-de Sitter space with black hole mass $M_\bullet>0$, cosmological constant $\Lambda>0$ and angular momentum $a$,\footnote{The non-degeneracy requirement ensures that the cosmological horizon lies outside the event horizon.
-For example, if $M_\bullet$ is fixed and $\Lambda>0$ is small, sufficiently small values of $a$ work.} more precisely a suitable neighborhood of the domain of outer communications, and denote by $t_*$ a smooth time coordinate.
-Suppose $u\in\CI(M;\Lambda M)$ is a solution of the equation
+\begin{thmi} Let $(M,g_a)$ denote a neighborhood of the domain of outer communications of a non-degenerate Kerr--de Sitter space with black hole mass $M_\bullet>0$, cosmological constant $\Lambda>0$ and angular momentum $a$ which we assume to be very small, $|a|\ll M_\bullet$;\footnote{The non-degeneracy requirement ensures that the cosmological horizon lies outside the event horizon.
+For example, if $M_\bullet$ is fixed and $\Lambda>0$ is small, sufficiently small values of $a$ work.} Denote by $t_*$ a smooth time function which is equal to the Boyer--Lindquist coordinate $t$ away from the horizons, and a suitable (Kerr-star coordinate type) modification of $t$ near the horizon.\footnote{See~\eqref{EqTimeStar} for the definition in the warped product setting which applies to Schwarzschild--de~Sitter spacetimes (i.e.\ $a=0$), and Section~\ref{SecKdS} for references for the Kerr--de~Sitter case.} Suppose $u\in\CI(M;\Lambda M)$ is a solution of the equation